SourangshuGhosh/Jigsaw-Solver/README.md

 Contact
 -------

-For any queries/issues regarding the project, you can contact any of us at anmol01gulati@gmail.com or biswajitsc@gmail.com.
+For any queries/issues regarding the project, you can contact me at sourangshug123@gmail.com